Mr-Sithel/packrat/README.md

 ### Installation

-* Download and unzip the latest version of Packrat at https://github.com/Mr-Sithel/packrat/releases/
+* Download and unzip the correct version of Packrat at https://github.com/Mr-Sithel/packrat/releases/
-* Copy the `packrat` folder inside of the `packrat-main` folder into your Ashita addons directory
+* Copy the `packrat` or `packrath` folder inside of the `Packrat (Interface vX.XX)` folder into your Ashita addons directory
+* Horizon is currently using `Packrat (Interface v4.16)`
 * You can load the addon by typing `/load addon packrat`.
 It is recommended you add this line to the appropriate place in `scripts/default.txt`

 #### Credit
 Created in 2023 by colorglut.

-Added in 2025 Wardrobe and Wardrobe 2 by [Thorny](https://github.com/ThornyFFXI)
+- Added in 2025 Wardrobe and Wardrobe 2 by [Thorny](https://github.com/ThornyFFXI)
+- Thanks [Loonsies](https://github.com/loonsies) for the update to Interface v4.30